garethslinn/Angular2-two-way-data-binding/README.md

-# Angular 2 Beta Boilerplate
+# Angular 2 Beta - 2-way data binding example

 ## Description
 This is a demonstration of Angular 2 way binding using the Beta version.